MageStudio/docs/docs/engine/getting-started/scripts.md

 # Scripts

 Scripts are an incredibly powerful tool, that will allow to customise the beaviour of the entities on your screen, and can be shared across your entire application.
-Each Script you create has to be a class extending `BaseScript` from `mage-engine`.
+Each Script you register has to be a class extending `BaseScript` from `mage-engine`.

 Let's write a sample script that will make our cube rotate.
 Create a new file, `rotate.js` in your root folder;